Trying to feed your family on a budget? I hope that this thrifty menu plan showing what we’ve been enjoying lately will help!

 - Tuna Toasts; 3 Minute Frozen Fruit Smoothie; Homemade Popcorn

 – For the tuna toasts we just butter sourdough bread, put it on a baking sheet, sprinkle the bread with shredded cheese and then bake it until it’s a bit toasted and the cheese is slightly browned.
-Then we make homemade tuna salad and eat it on top of the toasts.
+Then we make homemade tuna salad and eat it on top of the toast.
 So good!

 - Meat & Cheese Sandwiches; Organic Yogurt; Fresh Pears; Canned Peaches

 - Creamy Italian Sausage and Pasta Soup; Lettuce Salad with Mexican Dressing and Homemade Ranch; Favorite Oatmeal Chocolate Chip Cookie Bars

 - Meat & Cheese Sandwiches; Organic Yogurt; Apples; Canned Peaches